Avans-ATGM/EduVPN-CoCalc/EduVPN.md

 4.)
 Search for your institute:(For this tutorials we need Institute Access)<br>
 ![image](https://user-images.githubusercontent.com/42538229/150759271-16e4aa6e-1a54-4266-86b2-f080c01e726f.png)

 5.)
-The next screen is the screen you'll see when opening EduVPN (If you've done both Institutional access and Safe Internet access).
-Now select the one you need.
+The next screen is the screen you'll see when opening EduVPN (If you've done both Institutional access and Safe Internet access). <br> Now select the one you need.
 (We need "Instituut Toegang")<br>
 ![image](https://user-images.githubusercontent.com/42538229/150763406-0732dc1a-59af-4214-9b1e-9398fcfe0388.png)

 6.)
 Now a website will pop-up and you'll have to accept this.<br>